Minnesota’s North Shore Is Breathtaking

 18. Devil’s Kettle

 The Judge C.R.
 Magney State Park is in far northeastern Minnesota, and is an oasis for waterfalls, wildlife, trees, and quiet trails.
 Many trails are rocky with uneven terrain so wear hiking boots for safety.
 You may see people fishing for trout or having a picnic by the extremely popular Devil’s Kettle waterfall.
-It’s a rigorous hike with many steep inclines and stair, but it’s definitely worth it!
+It’s a rigorous hike with many steep inclines and stairs, but it’s definitely worth it!

 The Devil’s Kettle waterfall has stumped scientists for years as half of the waterfall seems to “disappear.”
-People have tossed sticks, GPS trackers, and ping pong balls down the falls waiting for them to pop up further down the river, only to be disappointed when they never show up again.
+People have tossed sticks, GPS trackers, and ping pong balls down the falls waiting for them to pop up further down the river, only to be disappointed when they never reappear.
 A DNR hydrologist finally confirmed that the waterfall goes underground into a pothole and reemerges roughly 500 feet downstream!

 19. Grand Portage National Monument

 Spend time at the Grand Portage National Monument that preserves a vital center of British fur trade activity and Ojibwe heritage.
 Grand Portage was once one of the British Empire’s four main fur trading centers in North America.
-The Grand Portage, or large canoe route, is an 8.5-mile path through waterfalls and rivers that flows into Lake Superior.
+The Grand Portage, or large canoe route, is an 8.5-mile path through waterfalls and rivers that flow into Lake Superior.
 This path is part of the historic trade route of the French-Canadian voyageurs.

 20. Grand Portage State Park

-Minnesota’s most northern state park brings you to the state’s tallest waterfall.
-Although it’s partially in Canada, so some say it doesn’t count as Minnesota’s tallest waterfall!
+Minnesota’s most northern state park brings you to the state’s tallest waterfall (although it’s partially in Canada, so some say it doesn’t count as Minnesota’s tallest waterfall).
 Take the one-mile round-trip paved path to the waterfall, which is what we did.
 If you’re looking for an expert level hike, take the 4.5-mile round-trip trail to Middle Falls, a 20-foot waterfall.
 This trail is heavily wooded and rugged.
 It will take you 3 to 4 hours to fully appreciate all its beauty.